department-of-veterans-affairs/va.gov-team/products/decision-reviews/Supplemental-Claims/design/sourceofcontenttruth.md

 **The new decision review process**

+If you're filing a Supplemental Claim in response to a Statement of the Case (SOC) or a Supplemental Statement of the Case (SSOC) in the old appeals process, we’ll move your claim from the old appeals process to the new decision review process.
 By filing a Supplemental Claim, you're opting in to the new decision review process.
-We’ll move your claim from the old appeals process to the new decision review process.
 You’re likely to get a faster decision on your claim when you switch to the new process.

 If you want to continue your claim in the old appeals process, don't submit a Supplemental Claim.
-Check you decision letter for more details about the appeals process.
+Check your decision letter for more details about the appeals process.

 **_BACK_**